Azure-Samples/active-directory-dotnet-external-identities-api-connector-azure-function-validate/README.md

 urlFragment: "active-directory-dotnet-external-identities-api-connector-azure-function-validate"
 ---

-# External Identities self-service sign-up validation using C# .NET Core Azure Function and API connector.
+# User flow sign-up customization using C# .NET Core Azure Function and API connectors

-This sample demonstrates how to use API connectors to customize [self-service sign-up](https://docs.microsoft.com/azure/active-directory/b2b/self-service-sign-up-overview) of External Identities.
+This sample demonstrates how to use API connectors to customize sign-up for Azure AD [guest user self-service sign-up](https://docs.microsoft.com/azure/active-directory/b2b/self-service-sign-up-overview) and [Azure AD B2C sign-up user flows](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-user-flows).
 In particular, the sample demonstrates how to:

 1. Limit external user sign-ups to only a particular federated Azure Active Directory tenant.
 In this example, it's a fictitious `fabrikam.com` and `fabricam.com`.
 1. Validate a user-provided value ('Job Title') against a validation rule.

-For the API, an Azure Function HTTP trigger using C# .Net core is implemented (with Basic authentication TBD!!!!!).
+The API is implemented using an Azure Function HTTP trigger in C# .NET Core.

 ## Contents